Multiculturalism and Diversity: A Social Psychological PerspectiveISBN: 978-1-4051-9066-4

 "A very good introduction for academics and (separately) the truly provincial for whom college is the first step out of their cultural womb."
 (Prometheus 6, January 2010)

 "Incisive, wise, and extremely thought-provoking is the new book by Bernice Lott.
 From her brilliant observation that all of us are multicultural flows a narrative that invites us to re-think issues of self and society.
 The implications of Lott's analyses are both exciting and profound.
-A great book!"
+A great book!"–Faye J. Crosby, University of California, Santa Cruz, USA

-Ying-yi Hong, University of Illinois at Urbana-Champaign, USA, and Nanyang Technological University, Singapore
+Urbana-Champaign, USA, and Nanyang Technological University,

-Richard J. Crisp, University of Kent
+–Richard J. Crisp, University of Kent